ruchimk/cruise0-demo/README.md

 * Profile page shows photo and country flag are displayed without prompting users to input directly (using rules and IP address of current user)
 * If the photo and country of the customer are known, make sure this information is passed back to the application and shown after the user authenticates.

+## How to install

+1. Clone the repo
+2. npm install && npm start
+3. Turn on the "Force email verification" rule in Auth0's Manage Dashboard
+4. Turn on the "Add country to the user profile" rule in Auth0's Manage Dashboard
+5. Login to the Demo Cruise0 application
+6. Verify your email by clicking on the link
+7. Login and see your Primary profile
+8. Link your secondary account with the same email (Google or Database) via "Link Account button"
+9. Check your Auth0's Manage Dashboard and see the picture and country being saved in user_metadata for the user you are testing with

 ## What is Auth0?

 Auth0 helps you to: